CURE: Simulation-Augmented Auto-Tuning in Robotics: Artifact Appendix

 \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Jason M. O'Kane} received the B.S. degree from Taylor University, Upland, IN, USA, in 2001, and the M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign, Urbana, IL, USA, in 2005 and 2007, respectively, all in computer science.
-He is currently a Professor of Computer Science and Engineering at Texas A\&M University, TX, USA.
+\begin{IEEEbiography}[{ }] {Jason M. O'Kane} is Professor of Computer Science and Engineering at Texas A\&M University, TX, USA.
+He received the B.S. degree from Taylor University, Upland, IN, USA and the M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign, Urbana, IL, USA, all in computer science.
 His research interests include algorithmic robotics, planning under uncertainty, artificial intelligence, computational geometry, and motion planning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Bradley Schmerl} a principal systems scientist at the Institute for Software Research at Carnegie Mellon University, Pittsburgh.
 His research interests include software architecture, self-adaptive systems, and software engineering tools.
 Schmerl received a Ph.D. in computer science from Flinders University, Adelaide, Australia.
 Contact him at schmerl@cs.cmu.edu. \end{IEEEbiography}